 Now, what if they saw one of their friends had left your business a review?
 They would trust that business more than one that didn’t have this review.
 Why?
 Because they trust their friend.
 Even if they don’t know you, that friend’s review is a public declaration of trust.

-And that’s the heart of what reputation marketing is: using social proof signals like reviews and referrals to make positive aspects of your reputation transparent and visible to anyone who might want to use your product or service.
+"Reputation Marketing is using social proof signals like reviews and referrals in order to make positive aspects of your reputation transparent and visible to anyone who might want to use your product or service."

 90% of consumers think reviews and referrals are more important than any information provided by a salesperson.
-So, if you can use reputation marketing effectively, you can use your own customers to do the selling for you.
+So if you can use reputation marketing effectively, you can use your own customers to do the selling for you.
 That’s more powerful than any marketing content or creative ad copy you could ever hope to write.

-But more reviews don’t just increase the amount of traffic to your website, they also increase the quality of that traffic.
-That’s because the person searching has already been convinced you’re a reputable provider before they even talk to you—all because of online reputation marketing.
+But more reviews don’t just increase the amount of traffic to your website—they also increase the quality of that traffic.
+That’s because the person searching has already been convinced you’re a reputable provider before they even talk to you—all because of online-reputation marketing.

 A lack of online reviews from customers across Google and Facebook can have a negative effect.
 Many consumers believe that not having any reviews is almost as damaging as having several bad ones.
 To them, it represents a risk if they decide to use a service with no reviews.
 People want to know you’re reliable.

 Additionally, if any of your competitors have reviews and you don’t, it can also mean people searching for your product/service are finding them, not you.
 That’s business you could have been getting that is now funding your competition.

-59% of consumers look at 2-3 review sites before they make a decision about a business
+59% of consumers look at 2-3 review sites before they make a decision about a business.

-87% of people say that a business needs a rating of 3-5 stars before they will use them
+87% of people say that a business needs a rating of 3-5 stars before they will use them.

 There are lots of industry-specific review sites that can benefit your business, and then a few that every business should use.
-For home service professionals for example, having reviews on a site like Homeadvisor or Yelp may be beneficial.
+For home-service professionals, for example, having reviews on a site like HomeAdvisor or Yelp may be beneficial.
 For a doctor, however, it would not be.
 A doctor would probably want to use a site like Healthgrades, while a tourist attraction or restaurant may wish to use Tripadvisor.

-But thankfully, no matter what business you have there are two review sites that rule them all: Google and Facebook.
+But no matter what business you have there are two review sites that rule them all: Google and Facebook.

-When someone leaves a review on your Facebook page, depending on the review itself, some of that person’s friends may get a notification (or see it in their newsfeed) saying that they recommend YOUR business.
-It’s like word of mouth, only a thousand times more powerful because they’re not just telling one friend, they’re telling all of their friends that your business comes highly recommended.
+When someone leaves a review on your Facebook Business Page, depending on the review itself, some of that person’s friends may get a notification (or see it in their News Feed) saying that they recommend your business.
+It’s like word-of-mouth, only a thousand times more powerful because they’re not just telling one friend, they’re telling all of their friends that your business comes highly recommended.

 How would it affect your business if your most lucrative customers recommended you to all their friends?

 Google reviews are a bit different than Facebook reviews.
 Google reviews are less targeted than Facebook reviews but will earn you more visibility.
-A review on Google will help your discoverability on the search engine, which will increase the amount of website traffic you get.
-This means, you'll get a higher volume of customers through Google reviews than Facebook reviews.
+A review on Google will help your "discoverability" on the search engine, which will increase the amount of website traffic you get.
+This means you'll get a higher volume of customers through Google reviews than Facebook reviews.

 Do you often leave reviews for businesses?
 I certainly don’t.
-But, that’s because they don't ask.
+But that’s because many businesses don't normally ask for reviews.
 And even if they did ask, it would be a lot of work for me to figure it out.

 The challenge is that most people need to be asked and reminded more than once to leave a review.
-People are busy, and while they mean well, aren’t always available when you ask for a review and often forget.
+People are busy, and while they mean well, they aren’t always available when you ask for a review and often forget.

 More review invites (and reminders) equal more completed reviews.
-With more reviews, your visibility improves, and you start to see more reviews and sales.
-While 75% of people say they are willing to provide a review, only about a 1/3 eventually do.
+With more reviews, your visibility improves and you start to see more reviews and sales.
+While 75% of people say they are willing to provide a review, only about a third eventually do.
 If you only ask once, that probably drops to less than 10%.
 This is why it’s so important to not only follow up with your customers for reviews, but to make it incredibly easy for them to leave one.

-That first week, with a minimal 3 requests a day, that equates to you having to send out 15 reminders.
+That first week, with a minimal three requests a day, that equates to you having to send out 15 reminders.
 Unless someone provided a review, which can happen, most will need a reminder or two.
-So, if you send 15 requests in a week (which is on the low side) and you’re 3 weeks into the process, you now need to send reminders for the past requests.
+So, if you send 15 requests in a week (which is on the low side) and you’re three weeks into the process, you now need to send reminders for the past requests.
 Without getting too deep into the math, that quickly becomes 50 emails to send per week.

 You only send the initial review requests and invites.
 That's it.
-The software does the rest, including automating follow-ups for you, and if you integrate it with anyone of our integration partners (over 1000 CRM’s, invoicing tools, field management softwares, and more), it will even automatically send the initial requests for you as well.
+The software does the rest, including automating follow-ups for you; and if you integrate it with any one of our integration partners (over 1000 CRMs, invoicing tools, field-management softwares and more), it will even automatically send the initial requests for you as well.

 Timing is extremely important when asking for reviews.
 When a customer doesn't leave a review, it doesn't necessarily mean they didn't love your product or service.
 They may be absolutely thrilled.
 It may be the best purchase they've made in months.
 But you just contacted them at the wrong time.
-Maybe they were busy, or just don't feel like typing a review at that moment.
+Maybe they were busy, or just didn't feel like typing a review at that moment.

 If your customer loves your product or service, they're most likely excited about it right after receiving it.
 Presenting a review invitation as soon as possible after the transaction is completed increases your response rates significantly.

 Want a fully automated system to collect and market reviews for you?
 Try NiceJob for yourself!
 Sign up for our 14-day free trial here.